enasequence/read_docs/retrieval/programmatic-access/tag_querying.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 coastal_brackish, freshwater, marine, terrestrial
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The identification of coastal_brackish, freshwater, marine and terrestrial sample records are systematically assessed by a combination of geo-coordinates and/or taxonomic evidence.
-Taxonomic information is taken from WoRMS, and 4 shapefiles are used for the coordinates:
+Taxonomic information is taken from `WoRMS <https://www.marinespecies.org/>`_, and 4 shapefiles are used for the coordinates:

 * coastal_brackish: Longhurst shapefile downloaded from https://www.marineregions.org/
 * freshwater: WWF’s Global 200 g200_fw_category shapefile: https://www.worldwildlife.org/publications/global-200